benmaier/epipack/docs/tutorial/reaction_diffusion.rst

 Visualization
 =============

-Reaction-diffusion systems are fun to watch unfold.
+Reaction-diffusion systems are interesting to watch unfold.
 Because we know this, ``epipack`` provides a visualization function for reaction diffusion systems:
 :func:`epipack.vis.visualize_reaction_diffusion`.